 Switching from Data Science major to certificate

-Please fill out the Data Science Major Cancellation Form here.
-On the second page, please select the “I plan to declare the DS certificate instead” option.
+Please fill out the Data Science Certificate Declaration Form.
+On the second page, please select “I am switching from the DS major to the certificate.”
 The Data Science certificate advisor will follow-up if there are any questions or concerns.

 Advising & Contact Information